This morning I woke up early, like 3:30.

 We came home and didn't know what to do.

 I lay on my bed next to Christian while Jane lay

-She sent me a photo of her next to a few other missionaries
+She also sent me a photo of her next to a few other missionaries

 She also told me that her COVID test came back negative.

 IT CAME BACK ALREADY!
 We were planning on it coming

 3-5 days and worried that not knowing would delay her service.

 She texted me: "Mom, my first missionary miracle! "

 I was relieved and wished we could have texted for hours.

 Christian and I took a nap.